 Over time email accounts can be abandoned or the recipient might even loose access for some reason (e.g.: forgetting the password, change of jobs, hacked accounts, etc).

 The problem with this is a lot of email providers look at low open rates as a way of signalling how many people want to receive your email.
 This means if a low percentage of people open your email then the email provider will look at this as a way of suggesting that people don’t want to read your emails or that you have brought an email list (which you shouldn’t do).

-This is one reason you should unsubcribe inactive users, meaning if it’s been more than a year since they last opened your email it might be time to take them off.
+This is one reason you should unsubcribe inactive users, meaning if it’s been more than a few months since they last opened your email it might be time to take them off.